HumanNeuroscienceLab/mipavg4/README.md

 * Add in ability to regress out HEOG/VEOG (or potentially an arbitrary set of other channels) from all other channels' data to remove any residual influence from small eye movements.

+# Known Issues

+## supergui

+On some machines, you might see this error: "Error using supergui (line 126) supergui error: argument 'fig' must be numeric".

+According to this [website](http://sccn.ucsd.edu/pipermail/eeglablist/2014/008851.html) you just need to change line 126 in supergui from

+'fig'       'real'       []      0;

+to

+'fig'       ''       []      0;